A world evangelism Bible text? Matthew 28:19 and Acts 1:8 come to mind.

 Persecution caused early believers to simultaneously scatter into Judea and Samaria.
 So, Philip was preaching in Samaria (Acts 8) before all of Judea was evangelized.
 The Early Church did not seem to struggle over whether to cross geographic boundaries.
 By the time of Paul's conversion, there were churches in the Gentile cities like Damascus and Antioch of Syria.
 Indeed, the Antioch church is the congregation which commissioned Paul and Barnabas as missionaries.

 The one question early on was about whether there was a cultural boundary that had to be crossed.
-In other words, did Gentiles who embraced Jesus needed to become Jewish?
+In other words, did Gentiles who embraced Jesus need to become Jewish?
 The Jerusalem Council described in Acts 15 decisively settled that issue, and there's no evidence that people waited to make sure evangelism of any one area was complete before they went to other places.
 There are stories about Thomas planting churches in India and Andrew evangelizing in Greece.
 Early church history sources refer to Bartholomew having gone to Armenia and James "the younger" to Egypt.
 Jude (Thaddeus) may have gone to Persia and Matthew to Ethiopia.

 Clearly, First Century Christians thought Christ envisioned evangelism going on everywhere at the same time.
 Apparently, they saw the list of places in Acts 1:8 not as a map to be meticulously followed, but simply as another way of saying "make disciples of all nations" (Matthew 28:19-20) and "preach the good news to all creation" (Mark 16:15).